MultiBench: Multiscale Benchmarks for Multimodal Representation Learning: Datasets

 \item \textit{Who funded the creation of the dataset?
 If there is an associated grant, please provide the name of the grantor and the grant name and number.}

-This material was based upon work partially supported by the National Science Foundation (Awards \#1722822 and \#1750439) and National Institutes of Health (Awards \#R01MH125740, \#R01MH096951, \#U01MH116925, and \#U01MH116923), NSF IIS1763562, ONR Grant N000141812861, BMW of North America, and SquirrelAI.
-Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation, National Institutes of Health, Office of Naval Research, BMW of North America, and SquirrelAI, and no official endorsement should be inferred.
+This material was based upon work partially supported by the National Science Foundation (Awards \#1722822 and \#1750439) and National Institutes of Health (Awards \#R01MH125740, \#R01MH096951, \#U01MH116925, and \#U01MH116923), NSF IIS1763562, and ONR Grant N000141812861.
+Any opinions, findings, and conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or National Institutes of Health, and no official endorsement should be inferred.

 \item \textit{Any other comments?}

 No. \end{enumerate}

 \item \textbf{Composition} \begin{enumerate} \item \textit{What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?
 Are there multiple types of instances (e.g., movies, users, and ratings; people and interactions between them; nodes and edges)?
 Please provide a description.}